kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 For now, the telemetry component supports the logging domain only.
 You get a log collector (Fluent Bit) and you can configure the log shipment with external systems using runtime configuration with a dedicated Kubernetes API (CRD).
 With that, for example, you can integrate with vendors like [VMWare](https://medium.com/@shrishs/log-forwarding-from-fluent-bit-to-vrealizeloginsightcloud-9eeb14b40276) using generic outputs, or with any vendor via a [fluentd integration](https://medium.com/hepsiburadatech/fluent-logging-architecture-fluent-bit-fluentd-elasticsearch-ca4a898e28aa) using the forward output.
 Kyma's optional `logging` component complements the telemetry component, providing `Loki` as pre-configured log backend.

-The telemetry component is in a beta state and needs an [explicit installation](./../../../04-operation-guides/operations/obsv-00-enable-configurable-logging.md).
+The telemetry component is in an alpha state and needs an [explicit installation](./../../../04-operation-guides/operations/obsv-00-enable-configurable-logging.md).

 ## Architecture